 So quite alot to chew on, but perhaps meaningful insights re: Bonnie and Clyde's Sailes Hideout.
 My thanks to Jimmy Ray Gillman and Tom Methvin, for paving the way through some Jim Jammin' research-- concerning so much to do with the Louisiana B&C connection including B&C's Hideout.
 By the way-- now "there" are 3 hombres pictured, if ever there were any.
 Also my thanks to Tom, for stellar images of the 1934 published photos and maps.
 In addition, I'm posting here a most timely and unique piece of video footage.
 Recently, Tom re-visited the ambush area and chronicled the trip noted here-- from the ambush site to what is affectionately known to some of us as Area B. Area B is the suspected B&C Hideout location at The Mamie Murphy Road.
 The photo of me at this spot, was taken in 2009 at B&C Festival time.
 I am pointing to the west, in the direction of The Sailes Corner crossroads.
 If all this modern detective work is correct, The John Cole House stood facing the camera-- at approximately what is now the tree line behind me.

-be man made lumber (perhaps 2X4s)-- in 3 sets of straight lines buried in the ground.
+While exploring there, I found what appear to be man made lumber (perhaps 2X4s)-- in 3 sets of straight lines buried in the ground.
 The frontal part of what could be foundation pieces-- measured about 40 feet long and the 2 sides measured about 20 feet each.
 These wooden lengths, formed right angles to one another.
 From my perspective, based on all the evidence combined-- there's not much doubt in my mind that The John Cole House (said to be Bonnie & Clyde's Hideout)-- stood on that spot.
 Others may disagree.
 Of course, what would a good B&C mystery be without controversy??

-to add some spice to these ideas-- as if there wasn't enough spice to go around in all of this.
+Some interesting caveats, to add some spice to these ideas-- as if there wasn't enough spice to go around in all of this.
 Before traveling to Gibsland in '09, I requested the land deed records of John Cole from the Bienville Parish Seat in Arcadia.
 Remarkably, what was known as The John Cole House if indeed located at the Mamie Murphy Road-- apparently didn't sit on John Cole's land.
 His 2 parcels, one of which was once shared with a brother were located elsewhere within the Parish.
 That's possible location #3-- or Area C. I've read that the house identified as The John Cole House, was known as such because he built it.
 But other published reports have John Cole and his family living in that house-- and at least a portion of his family dying in that house.
 That could make one wonder, why a house which was known because of John Cole-- wasn't on land which John Cole owned??
 A good question.
 Now there "were" many Coles around with Cole houses to match.
 This fact, can only serve to heighten this mystery.

 Another thing of note-- due to Ivy Methvin's involvement, it's been stated this spot was the Methvin Farm or Cabin.
 In fact, Ivy had only been within Bienville Parish for about 2 weeks prior to the ambush of Bonnie & Clyde.
 Prior to that, he had traveled from his home south of Sailes.
 Thus he was thought to have been squatting in the Cole House.
 That's said to be the reason, Otis Cole came out to see who was in his father's home.
 Rumors of the Cole House having been sold to Ivy-- who was planning to sell it to Clyde Barrow-- well that's "another" great B&C mystery of note.

-s were never signed.
+After the ambush, Henry Barrow did admit to what had been rumored-- that Clyde did want to buy the Barrows a farm in Louisiana-- but that the papers were never signed.
 This report was seemingly verified by Barrow cousin Bailey Tynes within The Dallas FBI Files.
 My observation concerning this as it relates to B&C's Hideout, is in the form of a question.
 Should the Bienville Parish hideout location have been considered for a farm, logically-- wouldn't this land have been relatively flat??
 In other words, how could an alternate location within steep hills, have been a good place to farm??
 Therefore provided The John Cole House was indeed B&C's Hideout??-- I'm prone to believe the Mamie Murphy Road location for the hideout.
 One more interesting wrinkle-- B&C's Hideout has sometimes been described as having a tin roof.
 The John Cole House as believed pictured-- seemingly had a wooden roof.
 As there was surely truth concerning a B&C Hideout in Sailes-- heaven help us on that one.

 Did others who lived in years past in Bienville Parish know better, so as to contradict documented accounts of the location of Bonnie & Clyde's Sailes Hideout??
 As is often the case within B&C History-- you just never know.
 Here's that video link with thanks to Tom-- so you can experience the trip B&C might have taken to their hideout, if they hadn't been killed.
 Of course things now are not as they were in '34-- but this is about as close as we can get.
-When Tom exits his car where the hideout was said to have been and points his camera north-- if B&C hadn't arranged to meet Ivy Methvin farther down the Sailes Road, at what ended up being the lawman's position-- they could have taken that short cut to the hideout.
+When Tom exits his car where the hideout was said to have been and points his camera north-- if B&C hadn't arranged to meet Ivy Methvin farther down the Sailes Road, at what ended up being the lawman's position-- they could have taken that short cut to the hideout. http://www.youtube.com/user/meth222#p/u/6/vwDQLRriPQI

 I hope you've enjoyed this look into Bonnie & Clyde's Sailes Louisiana Hideout.
 As always, I welcome your comments.